7-docs/7-docs/README.md

 # 7-docs

 Build a knowledge base and ask it questions through OpenAI APIs.
+Chat with your content!

 `7d` is a powerful tool to ingest text files and store them in a vector database, ready to get queried like you would with ChatGPT.
 Multiple sources can be combined into one namespace.